pkarsy/AutomaticSchoolBellTimer/README.md

 - Be very careful with the SSR or Relay, it must mach the Voltage and the Bell type.

-- I have tested the project with a "GEYA VSR8" and also with "GEAY GSR1" Foth have practically zero leakage current(I have measured about 5uA).
+- I have tested the project with a "GEYA GSR1" and also with "GEYA VSR8".
 Keep this in mind some SSR have leakage in the mA range and this can cause safety concerns.

-- A MOV and or a TVS diode (parallel with the SSR) can absorb a lot of overvoltages due to transients.
+- A MOV and a TVS diode (parallel with the SSR) can absorb a lot of overvoltages due to transients.
+It is a must for this project (reliability).

 - A [5V Relay breakout](https://duckduckgo.com/?q=5V+Relay+breakout+single&t=lm&iar=images&iax=images&ia=images) probably work but I have not tested.
-I cannot see the point(for AC bells) given how good the SSRs have become.
+I believe there is no reason to use electromechanical relays(for AC bells) given how good and affortable the SSRs have become.

 ### Why this project is created
 I have tested a lot of timer solutions in the past.
 The limitations were severe, and I document them here without some particular order.